 We offer specialized programs for a number of gastrointestinal conditions such as inflammatory bowel disease, liver disease, eosinophilic disorders and motility conditions—just to name a few.
 As a regional referral hospital, our gastroenterology team performs more than 2,500 pediatric endoscopy procedures and cares for more than 300 new pediatric liver patients each year.

-Riley at IU Health is recognized as one of the best children’s hospitals in the nation by U.S.News & World Report.
-Our pediatric gastroenterology team is renowned for their care, thanks to our long history of studying and treating conditions of the digestive tract, liver and pancreas.
+Our Pediatric Gastroenterology Department is ranked in the top 25 by U.S.News & World Report.
+Our team is renowned for their care, thanks to our long history of studying and treating conditions of the digestive tract, liver and pancreas.
 Dr. Joseph Fitzgerald, who pioneered the field of pediatric gastroenterology, founded the Division of Pediatric Gastroenterology, Hepatology & Nutrition in 1969 within the Indiana University School of Medicine Department of Pediatrics.

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.

 We offer a number of different Pediatric Gastroenterology, Hepatology & Nutrition services.
 Below are some, but not all, of the services that we provide.
 If you have a question about a specific service that is not listed here, please contact our department.

 Our pediatric gastroenterologists are fellowship-trained, meaning they completed three years of post-medical school training in pediatrics and an additional three years in pediatric gastroenterology training.
 They serve as faculty members of the Indiana University School of Medicine and often speak at national conferences, give lectures at other medical schools and teaching hospitals and publish articles on our gastrointestinal and liver disease research.